microsoft/PubSec-Info-Assistant/docs/deployment/developing_in_a_GitHub_Codespaces.md

 1. Then it automatically start building container in the github codespaces ( wait for until container successfully created)
 ![Building container](/docs/images/codespaces_building_container.png)
-1. When you create a new Codespace from a template, it is always opened in the Visual Studio Code web client.
-You can reopen an existing Codespace in any supported editor
+1. When you create a new codespace from a template, it is always opened in the Visual Studio Code web client.
+You can reopen an existing codespace in any supported editor
 ![Codespaces in vscode](/docs/images/codespaces_open_in_vs_code_desktop.png)

 ---